Perilla frutescens: Description

+Perilla seeds contain about 38-45% lipid.

+Taxonomy

+Etymology

 Along with other plants in the genus Perilla, the plant is commonly called "perilla".
-It is also referred to as Korean perilla, due to its extensive cultivation in Korea and use in Korean cuisine.
+It is also referred to as 'Korean perilla,' due to its extensive cultivation in Korea and use in Korean cuisine.

-In the United States, where the plant has become a weed, the plant is known by many names, such as perilla mint, beefsteak plant, purple perilla, Chinese basil, wild basil, blueweed, Joseph's coat, wild coleus and rattlesnake weed.
+In the United States, the plant is known by many names, such as perilla mint, beefsteak plant, purple perilla, Chinese basil, wild basil, blueweed, Joseph's coat, wild coleus, and rattlesnake weed.

 Infraspecific taxa

 Perilla frutescens has three known varieties.